Bolivia's Movement for Socialism wins presidential election

 Yesterday, we had the best news of 2020.
-After months of constant mobilization, the Indigenous people of Bolivia have taken back their power in a first round majority vote for the MAS (Movement for Socialism) the party previously led by Evo Morales and now by Luis Arce, former finance minister.
+After months of constant mobilization, the Indigenous people of Bolivia have taken back their power in a first round majority vote for the MAS (Movement for Socialism), the party previously led by Evo Morales and now by Luis Arce, former finance minister.

 From Transforming Power: From the Personal to the Political (2009):